Michael Carbajal vs. Humberto González

-Michael Carbajal vs. Humberto González I was a professional boxing match contested on March 13, 1993 at the Las Vegas Hilton for the IBF and WBC junior flyweight world championships.
+Michael Carbajal vs. Humberto González, billed as La Explosion, was a professional boxing match contested on March 13, 1993 at the Las Vegas Hilton for the IBF and WBC junior flyweight world championships.
 The fight made boxing history in many ways.
 While this pair of world champions fought three times, their first fight is the one that writers and fans usually remember with fondness.